JasonZhu314/papers/_templates/Paper - Standard.md

 - Core limitation:
 - Reusable pattern:

+## Taste Calibration

+- Why this paper mattered or did not:
+- What is technically elegant:
+- What is weaker or sloppier than expected:
+- What later work is likely to keep, fix, or discard:
+- What I would test before building on it:

 ## Follow-Up

 - [ ] Use `_templates/Prompt - Standard Reading.md` to run the interactive reading session.